Tumkur: Languages

 Kannada is the language of the majority in Tumkur, which is also the state's official language.
 The city has a significant number of Urdu speakers, and small populations of Telugu, Tamil and Hindi speakers.

 Religion

 Hindus form the majority of the population, with a significant Muslim minority.

 Transportation

 The city's railway station comes under the South Western Railway Zone (India), and has been renovated recently.
 It is on the Bangalore-Hubli main line, and is located in the centre of the city, close to the bus stand and the town hall.

-Municipal buses are available for transportation within the city, and are run by KSRTC.
+City buses are available for transportation within the city, and are run by KSRTC.
 The service is known as Sri Siddaganga Nagara Sarige, named after the holy place, Siddaganga.

+There is a BMTC bus service from here to Kempegowda Bus Station and Electronic city wipro gate operated on Vajra Vistara bus.

 The nearest airport to Tumkur is Kempegowda International Airport in Bangalore which is around 90 km from the city.

 The state government has plans to expand Bengaluru's Namma Metro rail to Tumkur to enhance connectivity between city & the state capital.